MicrosoftDocs/powerbi-docs/powerbi-docs/developer/paginated-reports-row-level-security.md

 ms.date: 11/04/2019
 ---

-# Implementing row-level security in embedded paginated reports
+# Implementing row-level security in embedded paginated reports (preview)

 When you embed a paginated report, you can control which data is displayed.
 This allows tailoring the displayed information per user.
 For example, if you have a Power BI paginated report that includes global sale results, you can embed it so that only the sale results from a certain region are available.